jacdelad/PureGerber/README.md

 - Standard apertures in case of missing apertures
 - Export to SVG
 - GerberGadget based on a CanvasGadget with zoom, movement, rotation
-- all available OS, ASM and C backend
+- All available OS, ASM and C backend (tested on Windows)

 Missing/WIP:
 - Moire/Thermal